plogs/asopposedtowhat.com/content/posts/biased-tax-audits.md

 How can anyone, let alone a computer, be biased if there's nothing to be biased about?

-One explanation is that the algorithm was primarily designed to analyze easy-to-process tax returns.
-For example, a return that did not include business income.
+One explanation is that the algorithms were primarily designed to analyze easy-to-process tax returns.
+For example, returns that do not include business income.
 So if you don't have business income on your return, you're more likely to get audited.
 This would be true regardless of race, obviously, but since a disproportionately large number of Blacks do not include business income on their returns, their returns are 'biased' and so more likely to be audited.

 So bias doesn't have to be conscious (no human auditors were involved) or intentional (no racial identifiers on tax returns), but